lisawilliams/auto-mom-front/checklist.md

 ### Get Change-Password Working

-1. HTML for change-password
+1. HTML for change-password *DONE*
-2. events.js for change-password
+2. events.js for change-password *DONE*
-3. api.js for change-password
+3. api.js for change-password *DONE*
-4. ui.js for change-password
+4. ui.js for change-password *DONE*
-5. Test that you can change password via web UI (sign in with new password)
+5. Test that you can change password via web UI (sign in with new password) *DONE*
-6. Confirm that request ran on backend with appropriate HTTP status code
+6. Confirm that request ran on backend with appropriate HTTP status code *DONE*

 ## Get Auth Features Working in Production Environment